IsmaelMekene/IsmaelMekene/README.md

     def greetings(self):
         print(
                         "Hello buddy, thanks for dropping by!

             This is {name}, I live in {location} and I am looking for a intership in {role}.
             Recently, I've been focusing on {focus} for my personal growth.
             Fish is the most delicious thing on hearth.
             I love solving old maths theorems and also kicking people in the head.
-For any enquiry, check me on {blog}!".format(
+            For any enquiry, check me on {blog}!"
+                        .format(
                                         name=self.name,
                                         location=self.location,
                                         role=self.role,
                                         focus=self.knowledge_base[0],
                                         knowledge_base=", ".join(self.knowledge_base[1:]),
                                         blog=self.blog,
                                     )
                                 )

 me = DataScientist()
 me.greetings()